patterniha/MMDF/README.md

   reddit

-  meta: facebook, instagram, whatsapp (currently, the main IPs are blocked in Iran(except whatsapp), you should use fallback addresses(see: https://github.com/patterniha/xray_configs/blob/main/serverless_config))
+  meta: facebook, instagram, whatsapp (currently, the main-addresses IPs are blocked in Iran(except whatsapp), you should use fallback-addresses (see: https://github.com/patterniha/xray_configs/blob/main/serverless_config))

   telegram (all IP ranges are blocked in iran)